-Below the pleasant district of Denfert-Rochereau (14th arrondissement) with peaceful residential streets and shopping Haussmann-style avenues lie the disused quarries that became the Catacombs of Paris.
+Below the pleasant district of Denfert-Rochereau, with peaceful residential streets and lively Haussmann-style avenues, lie the disused quarries that became the Catacombs of Paris.
 I’d heard about them for a long time but had never dared visit them.
 Just before Halloween, I summoned all my courage and descended the stairs to the Empire of Death.

-The underground ossuary is said to hold the remains of around six million Parisians and it is possible to visit the long gloomy tunnels lined with ancient skulls and bones on a Paris Catacombs Tour.
-This promises to be a chilling experience!
+It’s possible to visit the long, gloomy tunnels lined with ancient skulls and bones on a Paris Catacombs Tour.
+This promises to be an eerie experience!

-The quarries had been used since the Gallo-Roman era and consisted of a long series of tunnels excavated at the base of the three hills of the Left Bank: Montparnasse, Montrouge and Montsouris.
+People have used the quarries since the Gallo-Roman era.
+They comprised a long series of tunnels excavated at the base of the three hills of the Left Bank: Montparnasse, Montrouge and Montsouris.

-By the end of the 18th century, the overflowing cemeteries of Paris which were located in the city-centre posed serious hygiene and aesthetic problems.
-In 1785 it was decided to transform the abandoned quarries into underground ossuaries to offer a more hygienic alternative to Paris’ cemeteries.
+By the end of the 18th century, the overflowing cemeteries of Paris in the city centre posed serious hygiene and aesthetic problems.
+In 1785, the authorities transformed the abandoned quarries into underground ossuaries.
+It would then offer a more hygienic alternative to Paris’ cemeteries.

 Between 1785 and 1810, several million skeletons were removed from the unsanitary cemeteries of Paris to the disused quarries.
 Many of the corpses came from the cemetery of Les Innocents.
-Neighbour to Paris’ greatest marketplace of Les Halles, Les Innocents was Paris’ largest cemetery.
+Next to Paris’ most significant marketplace of Les Halles, Les Innocents was Paris’ largest cemetery.

-The monumental project required the transportation at night of the bones and rotting corpses across the city in huge carts and it took two years to transfer them all from the cemetery of Les Innocents.
+The monumental project required the transportation of the bones and rotting corpses across the city by night in huge carts.
+Therefore, it took two years to transfer them all from the cemetery of Les Innocents.